NurseRegistry is always excited to honor nurses that go above and beyond with the Melissa A. Fischer Nursing Award.

 My advice to the new nurses starting out is, the best greeting you can give to bed bound clients other than smiling with your caring words is to give them a back rub.
 Always think outside the box and practice the skills you learn to be proficient.

 During tough times, you can’t act like you are more sick than the sick people in your charge, so always stay solid.
-Take care of yourself, take time for cardio-respiratory exercise, use compression socks at work and elevate your legs over a wedge pillow when you sleep.
+Take care of yourself, take time for cardio-respiratory exercise, buy socks with 15-20 mmHg compression to improve circulation of blood flow and oxygen and elevate your legs over a wedge pillow when you sleep.

 Pray to GOD–the giver of life that you take care of.